-Percy Boateng, MD, specializes in minimally invasive valve repair, coronary revascularization, heart transplantation and circulatory assist devices.
+Percy Boateng, MD, is an Associate Professor in Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai.
+He specializes in minimally invasive valve repair, coronary revascularization, heart transplantation and circulatory assist devices.
 Dr. Percy Boateng joined Mount Sinai in 2012 as a Senior Clinical Fellow working with Dr. David Adams.
 Under the expert guidance of Dr. Adams, he has acquired further specialization in complex mitral valve repair using less invasive techniques.
-Following his clinical fellowship he was appointed to a faculty position as Assistant Professor in Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai.

 Prior to joining Mount Sinai, Dr. Boateng was an Assistant Professor at Drexel University College of Medicine in Philadelphia.
 While at Drexel his clinical practice encompassed all aspects of adult cardiac surgery and general thoracic surgery with a special emphasis on beating heart coronary revascularization, heart transplantation and mechanical circulatory assist devices for heart failure.

 Dr. Boateng obtained his Bachelor of Science degree from Howard University in 1994 and graduated from the University of Maryland Medical School in Baltimore in 1998.
 He completed his general surgery residency at the University of Maryland Medical Center from 1998- 2003 and a cardiothoracic fellowship at Hahnemann Hospital in Philadelphia from 2003 -2006.

 Dr. Percy Boateng is Board Certified in Cardiothoracic Surgery and General Surgery.